andreykobal/oasys-happy-tomoone-cat/README.md

 ## 🎮 Extended Features and In-Game Integration

-This repository goes beyond a simple frontend for minting AI NFT avatars.
+This repository goes beyond a simple frontend for minting AINFT avatars.
 It encompasses a comprehensive ecosystem that enables users to transform selfies into customizable avatars and interact with them through both text and voice.

 ### **Game Integration with Unity**